Soon, though, soon.–Avon

 The scene is enigmatic and disturbing.
 The opening shot shows three men walking into an immense aging institution with an ominous “Do not enter” sign placed to the far right of the frame.
 The next shot names the place: Maryland State Rehabilitation Center.
 When we cut inside, we see Avon walking next to D’Angelo with an out-of-place Stinkum trailing silently behind.

 As they walk down the hall, D’Angelo casts nervous glances at the patients.
 We learn more about the reason for their visit from the conversation between uncle and nephew.
 They are here to visit a relative, presumably Avon’s older brother.
 Avon scolds D’Angelo for never visiting, using the occasion as yet another opportunity to lecture his nephew on the value of family.
 “Family is what counts,” he says, “Family is what it’s about.
-Family will always be there because it’s blood.”
+The family will always be there because of it’s blood.”
 Circular reasoning aside, Avon’s focus on family feels a little self-serving.
 If D’Angelo won’t visit this uncle, he seems to ask, what would happen if his other uncle ends up here?
-On the other hand, Avon is clearly dedicated to visiting his brother, so his belief in family seems genuine.
+On the other hand, Avon is clearly dedicated to visiting his brother, so his belief in the family seems genuine.

 We learn that there is some conflict within the family about where this uncle should stay.
 D’Angelo’s mother, the yet-to-be-introduced Brianna, “keep ragging” at Avon to move their brother to a private nursing home.
 “I keep telling her, man, we can’t show this legit money yet, man, especially since he ain’t got no insurance.
 Soon, though, soon.”
 It is all the more frustrating because the siblings know that Avon has the money to make the move, but legal issues make it impossible to use that money.